-The mission of Grace Christian University is Graduating Godly Individuals Prepared to Serve Christ in Church and Society.
-In order for students to graduate ready to serve, they need a commitment to KNOW truth and wisdom, they need to BE people with character, they need competence in what they DO, and they need to SERVE others with compassion.
-Therefore, the following Institutional Learning Outcomes are expected of all Grace Christian University students.
+The mission of Grace Christian University is Graduating courageous ambassadors for Christ who make an eternal impact wherever they go.
+In order for students to graduate ready to make that impact, the following Institutional Learning Outcomes are expected of all Grace Christian University students.
 In addition to these institutional outcomes, each degree program has specific outcomes which build upon and enhance these outcomes.